 And with the amount of monetary value a regular chess grandmaster can acquire, it seems that it is not a good profession.

-This makes individuals give up on chess altogether, for more info on how much chess players earn click here (will open in a new tab).
+This makes individuals give up on chess altogether, for more information on how much chess players earn you can read my other article about this.

 8.)
 The cost of pursuit is too high

 So the amount of money you can have is very limited, on top of that the cost of actually staying is high.

 In order to do well in tournaments you will have to purchase a lot of chess books, possibly courses, and help from chess coaches.

 That is on the money part but the other expense is the cost of time which this interest requires by a lot.

 Apart from the limitation of monetization that it weighs on the aspirants, the age can also be intimidating.

 Most grandmasters and successful players started early in life when they have a lot of time and talent to spare.

 The future looks bleak for old people wanting to get into the game further limiting its accessibility.

 This is a problem that can easily be demonstrated by literally watching any modern top game ever.